ACTL5100-T1-2022/github-showcase-page-the-a-team/README.md

 The following scenarios were used to determine the economic impact of creating an international Rarita soccer team:

-1. No material impact (may occur if the team consistently underperforms, or if there is little consumer interest).
+1.No material impact (may occur if the team consistently underperforms, or if there is little consumer interest).
 * Revenues and expenses will grow in line with the historical average, defined as the 4-year geometric mean between 2016-2020 except for matchday revenues.
 * 2019-20 matchday data should be omitted to remove the effect of the COVID-19 pandemic which prevented live matches.
-2. Moderate Impact
+2.Moderate Impact
 * Revenue growth will be double the historical average over the next 5 years.
 * Aligns with Rarita’s goal to be a top 10 team within 5 years whereby a high-value team selected in years 2025-26 will succeed in placing in the top 10 to generate greater revenues through consistent public interest and sales.
-3. High Impact
+3.High Impact
 * Linear growth over the next 5 years up to the average revenues and expenses per capita recorded by the top 10 placing nations in 2020, before returning to the historical average growth.

 ### Assumptions